 Extended Seminar – Systems and Machine Learning

 The seminar will be jointly held by Profs.
-Carsten Binnig, Kristian Kersting, Andreas Koch, and Mira Mezini.
+Carsten Binnig and Kristian Kersting.

 The topics will be assigned based on an on-line bidding process, which will be opened after the kick-off.
 The final assignment will be made a week later.